 Marie McCamley knows what it is like to feel lonely.
-In the living room of her immaculate bungalow in Coventry she talks about the loneliness of watching television on her own with no-one to talk to; the fear of waking up in the middle of the night alone, terrified that someone had broken into her home, wondering if she had locked the back door.
+In the living room of her immaculate bungalow in Coventry she talked about the loneliness of watching television on her own with no-one to talk to; the fear of waking up in the middle of the night alone, terrified that someone had broken into her home, wondering if she had locked the back door.

 Marie, who suffers from a spinal injury, has fallen four times since she moved into the two bedroom bungalow on her own in 2007.
 The last time she couldn’t get up.